-This practicum course will focus on regulation of tobacco and personal-care products by the Food and Drug Administration (FDA) under the Food, Drug, and Cosmetic Act.
-The classroom component will utilize legislative and administrative materials as well as case law to enable students to become acquainted with the processes by which the federal government regulates tobacco and personal-care products, and to critique both the statutory framework and the performance of FDA in carrying out its administrative duties.
+SEMINAR: In the two-credit, graded, seminar portion of the practicum, students will utilize legislative and administrative materials as well as case law to become familiar with the processes by which the federal government regulates tobacco and personal-care products, and to critique both the statutory framework and FDA’s performance in protecting consumers.
 The 2009 Tobacco Act created a new regulatory regime very different from the FDA’s existing authority to regulate other products within its jurisdiction.
 Examination of the agency’s initial steps to carry out this responsibility provides a chance for students to understand how a federal agency responds to a legislative mandate requiring innovative action to address a major public health problem.
-On the other hand, FDA’s authority to regulate personal-care products is rudimentary, and presents unique challenges when both long- and short-term risks are linked to their use and regulatory action is sought.
+On the other hand, FDA has minimal authority to regulate personal-care products, raising real concerns for consumer protection.
 The course will also touch on related topics such as the role of the Federal Trade Commission in the regulation of trade practices, the Freedom of Information Act, the legislative process and the interaction of federal and state regulation.

 Recommended: Administrative Law; Food and Drug Law-related courses.
 Prerequisite: J.D. students must complete the required first-year program prior to enrolling in this course (part-time and interdivisional transfer students may enroll prior to completing Criminal Justice, Property, or their first-year elective).

-Students who enroll in this course will be automatically enrolled in both the seminar and practicum components and may not take either component separately.
-A student wishing to withdraw from the course will be withdrawn from both the seminar and field work components.
+Students who enroll in this course will be automatically enrolled in both the seminar and fieldwork components and may not take either component separately.
+After Add/Drop, a student who wishes to withdraw from a practicum course must obtain permission from the faculty member and the Assistant Dean for Experiential Education.
+The Assistant Dean will grant such withdrawal requests only when remaining enrolled in the practicum would cause significant hardship for the student.
+A student who is granted permission to withdraw will be withdrawn from both the seminar and fieldwork components.

 ||Room / Days / From-To